Mixer Integration

 The advent of the CDJ-3000 and DJM-V10 introduced the possibility of having devices on up to six channels.
 To support that, the mixer sends a larger variant of the packet, with two new flag values, F5 and F6 (thanks to @AhnHEL for the packet captures which revealed these details):

-This packet uses a new subtype 03 for some reason (perhaps to identify
+This packet uses a new subtype 03 for some reason (perhaps to differentiate it from the four-channel version), and the length sent in lenr has the value 0011

-the seventeen bytes which follow it.
+, reflecting the seventeen bytes which follow it.